ajaxlab/package-json-type/md/interfaces/ibinmap.md

 }
 ```

-For example, with linux if you install myapp, it'll create a symlink from the cli.js script to /usr/local/bin/myapp.
+For example, with linux if you install `myapp`, it'll create a symlink from the `cli.js` script to `/usr/local/bin/myapp`.

 *__see__*: [https://docs.npmjs.com/files/package.json#bin](https://docs.npmjs.com/files/package.json#bin)